-Diving into detail on how to safely feed your goldfish bloodworms well-discussing advantages of them added to your goldfish’s diet.
+We’ll be diving into detail on how to safely feed your goldfish bloodworms as well as discussing advantages of adding them to your goldfish’s diet.
 This article will tell you everything you need to know when it comes to feeding your goldfish bloodworms.

 What Are Bloodworms?

-Bloodworms are a group of polychaetes and primarily live on the bottom of marine lakes or the larvae of a midge fly.
+Bloodworms are a group of polychaetes and primarily live on the bottom of marine lakes.
+They’re the larvae of a midge fly.
 As indicated by their name, these worms are a rich red coloration.
 This coloration is shown through their thin translucent body casing.
 Bloodworms do not consume blood as many believe, instead, they eat a diet of decaying waste, detritus, and sludge.

 Goldfish Dietary and Protein Requirements

-We want to feed these worms, but is it something goldfish require in their diet?
+We may want to feed these worms to goldfish, but is it something goldfish require in their diet?

 Goldfish need to have protein in their diet, from a meat-based source.
 Without protein, goldfish cannot grow, develop, or build the necessary muscles to remain healthy.
 Young goldfish deprived of protein will typically show skeletal deformities, bending of the spine, bulging eyes, muscle atrophy, and a drastically shortened lifespan due to organ damage.

 These are examples of necessary goldfish dietary options: